Urinary Tract Infection in Males Treatment & Management

 Pyelonephritis Therapy

 Most patients with pyelonephritis should undergo imaging studies to rule out other lesions, and IV antibiotic treatment should be initiated empirically with an aminoglycoside and ampicillin.
-Third-generation and fourth-generation cephalosporins, a carbapenem, or aztreonam also provides broad gram-negative rod coverage.
+Third- and fourth-generation cephalosporins, a carbapenem, or aztreonam also provides broad gram-negative rod coverage.

 Fluid resuscitation is important if the blood pressure is unstable or if the patient is very old.

 Urologic consultation should be considered for patients whose condition does not respond rapidly to antibiotics.
-In one study, fever persisted for 3 days in 13% of hospitalized patients with pyelonephritis, but none had complications; prolonged fever was associated with high baseline creatinine levels, younger age, and a high peripheral white blood cell (WBC) count.
+In 1 study, fever persisted for 3 days in 13% of hospitalized patients with pyelonephritis, but none had complications; prolonged fever was associated with high baseline creatinine levels, younger age, and a high peripheral white blood cell (WBC) count.

 Emphysematous pyelonephritis